Research Conducted at Veterans Affairs (VA)

 and who many sign the VA Authorization Form, as follows:

-- The standard LAR requirements used by the University of Utah apply to the VA Consent Form.
+- The standard LAR requirements used by the University of Utah apply to the VA Consent and Authorization Form.
 This is according to Utah State Law, and an LAR may be the participant’s spouse, adult child, or legally documented representative (i.e., an individual with power of attorney or who is designated on a valid Advance Directive).

-The IRB follows our SOPs as well as the VHA Handbooks 1200.05 and 1058.01 for review of problems, events, and deviations that occur in VA research.
+The IRB follows our SOPs as well as the VHA Directives 1200.05 and 1058.01 for review of problems, events, and deviations that occur in VA research.
 Investigators must use the ERICA Report Form to submit this information to the IRB, with applicable instructions available through the Report Forms page.

 There are key difference between University of Utah and VA reporting policies that investigators must take into account.